Manchot Cradle Fill-free Adjustable Pillow

 Two Heights.
 One Booster.

 Cradle sets its height with a single removable booster — in for a higher loft, out for a lower one.
-No loose fill to scoop, and the support core stays the same either way.
+No loose fill to scoop, and you don't rearrange the support core either way.

 Switch positions through the night?
-Take the booster in or out in seconds — the support core never changes, so the feel underneath stays exactly the same.
+Take the booster in or out in seconds.

 Height That Stays.